The fax test failed

 ring service through your telephone company), make sure that the Distinctive

-feature on the printer is set to match.
+Ring feature on the printer is set to match.
 For more information, see Change

 the answer ring pattern for distinctive ring.